slatedocs/slate/source/includes/_bonds.md

 ""
 ```
 ### Description
-Simulates interest repayment accruals.

 <aside class="notice">
-This is a test endpoint and only works in the sandbox environment.
+Please note this is a test endpoint and is only available in the sandbox environment.
 </aside>

+Simulates interest repayment accruals.

 ### Request
 | Name        | Type   | Description                                     | Required |